jboss-dockerfiles/wildfly/README.md

 ## Image internals [updated May 15, 2023]

 This image extends the [`eclipse-temurin`](https://hub.docker.com/_/eclipse-temurin) JDK.
-Starting with JDK 17, this base OS used is [`ubi9-minimal`](https://catalog.redhat.com/software/containers/ubi9-minimal/61832888c0d15aff4912fe0d).
-Earlier versions, including the LTS JDK 11, are based on [`centos7`](https://hub.docker.com/_/centos).
+Starting with JDK 11, this base OS used is [`ubi9-minimal`](https://catalog.redhat.com/software/containers/ubi9-minimal/61832888c0d15aff4912fe0d).
 A UBI 9 image to validate the build arguments provided.

 This image installs the wildfly server and sets up the JBoss environment similar to [`jboss/base`](https://github.com/jboss-dockerfiles/base) image.
 Please refer to the README.md for selected images and more info.